 Creating a container registry on Azure

 Our first step is creating a container registry on Azure to store and build a Docker container.
-Go to your Azure portal home page and click Create.
-Then click Container Registry from the Containers menu.
+Go to your Azure portal home page and click Create a resource.
+Then select Containers > Container Registry from the Containers menu.

 On the registry creation page, fill in the information, including the name for your registry.